Ronan O'Casey: Career

 O'Casey found early success in post-war films such as The Mudlark (1950), Talk of a Million (1951) and Norman Wisdom's Trouble in Store (1953), going on to play the prisoner of Room 101 in 1984 and the sergeant in Nicholas Ray's war film Bitter Victory (1957).
 While starring in the West End play Detective Story he met actress and singer Louie Ramsay, whom he married in 1956.

 O'Casey's comedy talents brought him his best known role, as Jeff Rogers, Canadian son-in-law of Peggy Mount, in the TV sitcom The Larkins (1958–64).
 He was host of ITV's charades gameshow Don't Say a Word (1963), a panel game with two teams led by Libby Morris and Kenneth Connor. and co-host of Rediffusion's Sing A Song of Sixpence show.
 In 1966 he was cast as Vanessa Redgrave's lover, the "blow-up" of Antonioni's Blow-Up (1966).
+In 1976, he wrote, produced and starred in (in a non-sexual role) the adult film The Double Exposure of Holly., directed by artist Bob Gill.

 O'Casey also appeared on stage, in plays such as Forever April at the Nottingham Playhouse, in which he co-starred with Kenneth Connor in 1966. and Eugene O'Neill's Desire Under the Elms at London's Embassy Theatre in 1955.

 As literary head of the production company Commonwealth United, O'Casey was an associate producer on Terry Southern's The Magic Christian (1969) with Ringo Starr, Peter Sellers and a soundtrack by Badfinger.

-O'Casey was divorced from Louie Ramsay in 1979, and, after moving to the United States in 1980, he married the writer Carol Tavris.
-He had roles in many US television shows, including L.A.
+After moving to the United States in 1980, he had roles in many US television shows, including L.A.
 Law, Easy Street, Falcon Crest and Dallas and Santa Barbara.

-In later years he wrote and staged a one-man play in Los Angeles on the poetry of Yeats by O'Casey.
+In later years, he wrote and staged a one-man play in Los Angeles on the poetry of Yeats.

+Personal life

+O'Casey married actress Louie Ramsay in 1956, with whom he had a son, Matt.
+They divorced in 1979, and O'Casey and, after moving to the United States in 1980, he married the writer Carol Tavris.